Heydon/inclusive-design-checklist/README.md

 - [ ] Do not auto focus form fields, on page load
 - [ ] Break up long and complex forms into discrete sections and/or screens
 - [ ] Make forms as short as possible; offer shortcuts like autocompleting the address using the postcode
+- [ ] Ensure the same content is available across different devices and platforms